haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 we can use those hooks to inject our codes while running the virtualenvwrapper commands.

-This viritualenvwrapper is an additional package that really help both administrators and programmers to manage multiple project environments with different versions of python packages were installed.
+This virtualenvwrapper is an additional package that really help both administrators and programmers to manage multiple project environments with different versions of python packages were installed.